-Item Status 1 Support UCD and its technology research and transfer programs such as the UC Biotechnology Research and Education Program, UC Innovation Access, the Seed Biotechnology Research Center, and others.
-Ongoing on a limited scale.
-2 Support seed and other technology companies through targeted business retention and attraction.
-Plan to be developed in 2010/11.
-3 Participate in SARTA and other regional technology advancement groups.
+Item Status 1 Support UCD and its technology research and transfer programs such as the UC Biotechnology Research and Education Program, UC Innovation Access, and others.
+Ongoing on a limited scale 2 Support seed and other technology companies through targeted business retention and attraction.
+Plan to be developed in 2009 3 Participate in SARTA and other regional technology advancement groups.
 Limited involvement to date.
-4 Promote the county's involvement and support for technology, including the Golden Capitol Network.
-Ongoing on a limited scale.
-5 Help our small businesses access technology through UC programs and programs like the SBIR program.
+4 Promote the county's involvement and support for technology, including the Yolo Venture Forum.
+Ongoing on a limited scale 5 Help our small businesses access technology through UC programs and programs like the SBIR program.
 Limited involvement to date.
 6 Maintain membership in Bay Bio and participate in events and activities that relate to ag-biotechnology and/or further the county's goals.
-Ongoing on a limited scale.
-Membership temporarily suspended due to budget constraints.
-7 Convene a biotechnology industry working group to advise the county on optimal supporting policies 2010 or after.
+Ongoing on a limited scale 7 Convene a biotechnology industry working group to advise the county on optimal supporting policies 2009